per-sephone/Rust-Secret/README.md

 An anonymous secret posting website where strangers can post their secrets to the discussion board and leave anonymous comments on individual secrets.

+## How to Build and Run Rust-Secret:

+1. Download the files in this repository.
+2. Ensure you have [Rust](https://www.rust-lang.org/tools/install) downloaded on your local machine.
+3. Build the project: `cargo build`
+4. Run the project: `cargo run`
+5. Open a web browser.
+The project will run on Port 3000: `http://localhost:3000`

 ## MVP:
 - A basic webpage that has the ability to post a secret to the main discussion board
 - The ability to post a comment on a post